Search

 Notice that there are not two supreme powers, but one supreme power in two subjects.
 Journet goes on to say that the bishops possess this universal jurisdiction even when dispersed.

-The scope of the Pope's authority (meaning how he can exercise it) is greater than that of the college, due to the privileges that he possesses by virtue of the Primacy, but the supreme authority itself is identical to that which all the other members of the college particulate in collectively.
+The scope of the Pope's authority (meaning how he can exercise it) is greater than that of the college, due to the privileges that he possesses by virtue of the Primacy, but the supreme authority itself is identical to that which all the other members of the college participate in collectively.
 In fact, Vatican I (Pastor Aeternus) teaches that the Pope's authority is episcopal.
 The fullness of episcopal authority dwells in the Pope, and also in the body of bishops united to him.

 Here are the salient points: